Museum Field Trip

 Plan a field trip to the Discovery Museum this school year!

 Enhance your student’s education with experiences outside their usual activities.
 CSI offers educational tours and hands-on workshops that will engage and challenge your students to learn about science, God and His creation.

-These hands-on courses include The Paleo-Experience, where students will be introduced to how fossils are formed and learn the techniques that real paleontologist’s use on dinosaur dig sites.
-They may also take advantage of our Unleashing the Dinosaur Foot Prints course and make impressions of the different types of fossils that were found around the world.
+These hands-on workshops include Unleashing the Dinosaur Foot Prints course, where students will make impressions of the different types of fossils that were found around the world.
 But, if excavating remains of the past isn’t enough, how about traveling thru time in our Ice Age Workshop where they will discover the fascinating creatures that once roamed the earth and the climate changes that made them extinct.
 Each activity will help them to think more critically, to put scientific ideas into perspective, and to learn more about how science works.
 The programs are developed to encourage the student to become more grounded in their faith and to trust in the inerrant Word of God.